Lautaro Morales

-Lautaro Alberto Morales (born 16 December 1999) is an Argentinian professional footballer who plays as a goalkeeper for Newell's Old Boys, on loan from Lanús.
+Lautaro Alberto Morales (born 16 December 1999) is an Argentine professional footballer who plays as a goalkeeper for Lanús.

 Club career

 Morales progressed through the Lanús youth ranks, signing in 2011.
 He became a first-team member at the start of the 2019–20 campaign, though wouldn't make a competitive appearance in that season; going unused on the bench twenty-eight times in total.
 His senior debut did arrive at the beginning of the next season, though, with the goalkeeper playing the full duration of a victory over Brazilian side São Paulo in the Copa Sudamericana second stage, first leg on 28 October 2020.

 On 5 August 2022, Morales joined Newell's Old Boys on a loan deal until June 2023.

+On 10 August 2023, Lanús sent Morales on loan to Argentine Primera División side Talleres until 31 December 2024, with a future option to make the move permanent.

 International career

 In 2017, with no prior youth call-ups, Morales was selected to train with the Argentine senior squad ahead of friendlies with Brazil and Singapore in Asia and Oceania.
 Two years later, Morales was called up by Argentina for the 2019 South American U-20 Championship in Chile.
 He didn't make an appearance but was on the bench for all nine matches as they qualified for the 2019 FIFA U-20 World Cup, though he didn't make the squad for that tournament in Poland.